allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

 - no or little test automation
 - developers and testers not working together
 - defects are acceptable
-- working in projects
+- working in projects that can limit flexibility

 If you are interested, here is a [link](https://www.youtube.com/watch?v=ru1-CYouPjg) to this talk.

-Next lecture, I found very interesting, was a keynote: *„NoEstimates”* by Vasco Duarte.
+Next lecture, I found very interesting was a keynote *„NoEstimates”* by Vasco Duarte.
 Vasco as he describes himself is: Product Manager, Scrum Master, Project Manager, Director, Agile Coach working in the software industry since 1997, and Agile practitioner since 2004.

-First thing is that the idea of not having estimates, when running software projects could be shocking for someone who had to estimate a lot during his career.
-In the presentation we could find several examples and statistics that in my opinion prove that agile projects can be easily destroyed by estimating.
+First thing is that the idea of not having estimates when running software projects could be shocking for someone who had to estimate a lot during his career.
+In the presentation we could find severalcrisis examples and statistics that in my opinion prove that agile projects can be easily destroyed by estimating.
-Vasco stated that estimates don't really work in software industry and could ruin all value that agile project should deliver, especially to customers.
+Vasco stated that estimates don’t really work in software industry and could ruin all value that agile project should deliver, especially to customers.
-Going further, estimations can be actively harmful for project and even in many cases for whole organization.
+Going further, estimations can be actively harmful for project and even in many cases for the whole organization.
-At this point I have to admit that I agreed with almost every statement and thesis that Vasco gave in his lecture.

 Just after keynote I registered for a free copy of Vasco’s eBook titled "*No Estimates*" which is available here: [link](http://noestimatesbook.com).
-So, please let me write below some of my impressions after reading that book and I hope it encourages you for digging into it.
+Below are some of my impressions after reading that book that I hope will encourage you to dig into it.

-The book can be treated like a guide which can help us when: we want to reduce uncertainty in software projects, how to define, plan and run projects without estimates, what are the best ways for focusing on customers’ values and finally how *noestimates* approach can help manage a project in crisis.
+The book can be treated as a guide which can help us when we want to reduce uncertainty in software projects or learn how to define, plan and run projects without estimates, what are the best ways for focusing on customers’ values and finally how the *noestimates* approach can help to manage a project in crisis.
-Vasco gave definitions of such terms like forecasting, prioritization, successful project, management of uncertainty, true progress of software delivery project and if there is a difference between estimations and guessing activity.
+Vasco gives definitions of such terms like: forecasting, prioritization, successful project, management of uncertainty, true progress of software delivery project and if there is a difference between estimations and guessing activity.
-I can imagine that for many people even from software industry statement like *„estimates don’t really work”* can be shocking, but reading the book I found couple forceful proofs and Laws which I totally agree with.
+I can imagine that for many people, even from software industry, allegations like *„estimates don’t really work”* can be shocking, but reading the book I found couple forceful proofs and Laws which I totally agree with.
-Let me write below two of them:
+Let me cite below two of them:

 *„Hofstadler’s Law: It always takes longer than you expect, even when you take into account Hofstadler’s Law.”*